shahamed/rocFFT/docs/design/codegen.rst

 * small/large twiddle tables
 * unit/non-unit stride
 * transposed output, including with twiddle multiplies for large 1D
-* fusing with pre and post-processing kernels (eg real even-length)
+* fusing with pre and post-processing kernels (e.g. real even-length)

 Ideally any configuration/runtime parameters required by the kernels would be defined in a single place to avoid repetition between rocFFT